-If you're entitled to a lower tax rate than the rate deducted on your dividend payment, you can claim a refund of excess payment on withholding tax.
-Only shareholders who are beneficial dividend recipients can claim a refund of withholding tax.
+If you're entitled to a lower tax rate than the rate deducted on your dividend payment, you can apply for a refund of too much paid withholding tax.
+Only shareholders who are final dividend recipients can claim a refund of withholding tax.

 You may apply for a refund of withholding tax as soon as the company’s deadline for correction has passed.

-The correction deadline must have passed before applying for refund of withholding tax.
+The correction deadline must have passed before you can apply for refund of withholding tax.

 The application deadline is 5 years

 The deadline for applying for a refund of withholding tax is five years.
 The deadline is calculated from the end of the income year when dividends were paid.

 Send the application to